thumbliner/thumbliner/toys.md

 ---

-> “The game that I’m in gets more interesting all the time.
-It’s a competitive game, it’s a big game, and I enjoy the game a lot.”<br>
+> “Part of the game is to come into your own.
+You must find some way that perfectly fits your personality.
+It is a competitive game, so you’re going to run into a lot of hardworking fellows.
+The only way to gain an edge is through long and hard work.
+Do what you love to do, so you just naturally do it or think about it all the time, even if you’re relaxing.
+Over time, you can accumulate a huge advantage if it comes naturally to you.”<br>
-> — Warren Buffett
+> — Li Lu

 ---